-After school clubs are organized by and after school enrichment program called Enrichment Matters.
-The principal meets with the representative from Enrichment Matters to select the clubs for the school year.
+After school clubs are organized by and after school enrichment program called Baroody Camps.
+The principal meets with the representative from Baroody Camps to select the clubs for the school year.
 Recent clubs have included Coding, Robotics, Art, Spanish, Dance, and Zumba.
+There have also been parent led clubs such as French, German, Cooking, and First Lego League.